Kshatakshi/UW-Blockchain/README.md

 # Secure Donation

-## Description
+##Goodwill

-We have tried to come up with an Ethereum based dApp which can be used for bringing up transparency in the way , the money donated by the people is being used by the respective organanizations.The problems like black money holders showing there transactions in white,using money for smuggling and other illegal purposes can be stopped to a large extent using this dApp.
+Goodwill serves as an Ethereum based dApp which can be used for bringing up transparency in the way , we believe that the money donated by a donar is his hard earned ,which the individual donates with a hope that it would be used for the betterment and the welfare of the society, but the problems like black money holders showing there transactions in white,using money for smuggling and other illegal purposes hampers the trust of these individuals and creates a big doubt in there mind, this can be stopped to a large extent using our proposed system.

 ## Inspiration
 Donations for public welfare, NGOs, orphanages, organ transplantation are the means by which children, old age people, handicapped and the less privileged ones are able to receive facilities which they won’t be able to get otherwise.However, this system must work very honestly and with no corruption to have actual benefits towards the betterment of society.
 Owners and managers of these organizations may turn out to be corrupt and use the working of anonymous donation as the main means for corruption on large scale.